-The Advertiser series has been published by the company since 1869.
+The Advertiser series has been published by the company since 1869, and celebrated its 150th anniversary in 2019.
 Ownership of the company was transferred to the Trust in 1962.
 The Slough and Windsor Express series, which has been published since 1812, was acquired by the company in 2008.

 The company's newspapers cover East Berkshire and South Bucks, including the main towns of Maidenhead, Slough and Windsor.
 Both newspapers are mixed distribution, a combination of paid-for and free.
-The Advertiser series has a current (Jan-Dec 2017) audited circulation figure of 13,676 and readership of 25,984 and the Express an audited circulation (Jan-Dec 2017) of 41,202 and readership of 78,284.

-Our websites for all titles currently collectively attract an average of 60,000 unique users a week.
+The Advertiser series has a current (Jan-Dec 2019) audited circulation figure of 12,364 and readership of 28,314 and the Express an audited circulation (Jan-Dec 2019) of 24,121 and readership of 28,463.
+Our websites for all titles currently collectively attract an average of 80,000-90,000 unique users a week.